 Amicus Brief Walsh v.
 Wicare Home Agency (U.S. Court of Appeals, 3d Circuit) NELP and partners defended a 2015 rule extending minimum wage and overtime protections to home care workers.
 January 22, 2025

-Testimony Providing Unemployment Benefits to Striking Workers is a Step Forward for Washington Amy M. Traub testified before the Washington State Senate Labor & Commerce Committee, in favor of SB 5041 which would provide UI benefits to striking workers.
+Testimony Unemployment Benefits for Striking Workers is a Step Forward for Washington Amy M. Traub testified in favor of providing unemployment benefits to striking workers in Washington.
 January 21, 2025